 Only the mileage in excess of your normal commute is allowed for reimbursement.

-Example 1: Employee goes to the office on a normal workday, leaves mid-day through the workday to attend an off-site business event, and returns to the office after the event.
+Employee goes to the office on a normal workday, leaves mid-day to attend an off-site business event and returns to the office after the event.